webdeveloperzbk/leaflet/CONTRIBUTING.md

 choose a certain file for editing, click the Edit button, make changes and follow instructions from there.
 Once it gets merged, the changes will immediately appear on the website.

-To work on the documentation locally ensure you have Ruby installed.
-You can download it from the [Ruby website](https://www.ruby-lang.org/en/downloads/) or use [`rbenv`](https://github.com/rbenv/rbenv) (recommended).

-You'll need to install the same Ruby version as specified in [`.ruby-version`](./docs/.ruby-version).
-If you are using `rbenv` you can install this by running `rbenv install` from the `docs/` directory.

 If you need to make edits in a local repository to see how it looks in the process, do the following:

-1. Open a terminal in the `docs/` directory.
+ 1. [Install Ruby](https://www.ruby-lang.org/en/downloads/) if you don't have it yet.
+ 2. Run `gem install jekyll`.
+ 3. Enter the directory where you cloned the Leaflet repository
-2. Make sure you are on the `main` branch by running `git checkout main`.
+ 4. Make sure you are in the `main` branch by running `git checkout main`
-3. Run `bundle install` to install the dependencies.
-4. Run `npm run serve` to serve the documentation.
+ 5. Run `npm run serve`
-5. Open [http://localhost:4000](http://localhost:4000) in your web browser.
+ 6. Open `localhost:4000` in your web browser.

 Now any file changes in `docs/` will be applied when you reload pages.
 After committing the changes, just send a pull request.